-The bibliographic record detail page displays library holdings, including the call number, shelving location, and item barcode.
-Within the staff client, the holdings list displays a column next to the item barcode(s) containing two links, view and edit.
+The bibliographic record detail page displays library holdings, including the call number, shelving location, and copy barcode.
+Within the staff client, the holdings list now displays a new column next to the copy barcode(s).
+This new column contains two links, view and edit.